Calgary C-Train journals

 today I can’t feel my fingers for much longer. they hurt, and nothing takes away the pain,

 69th Street - 16:19

-Im riding he train on the journey to the last station, the train that took me off the first station.
-Same coffee stain on the ground, same facemark under the same seat, same wagon, and why not, I sit on the same seat.
+I’m riding the train on a journey towards the last station, the train that took me in at the first station.
+Same coffee stain on the ground, same face mask under the same seat, same wagon, and why not, I sit on the same seat.

-Same unrecognizable tales, from the same uniformed people in their hopeful language, now in opposite directions, not heading towards, but away from.
+Same unrecognizable tales, from the same uniformed people in their hopeful languages, now in opposite directions, not heading towards, but away from.

 My fingers are putting up a fight, the headache has moved to my hands.